meta-llama/llama-recipes/docs/inference.md

 python code_instruct_example.py --model_name codellama/CodeLlama-70b-Instruct-hf

 ```
+You can learn more about the chat prompt template [on HF](https://huggingface.co/codellama/CodeLlama-70b-Instruct-hf#chat-prompt) and [original CodeLlama repository](https://github.com/facebookresearch/codellama/blob/main/README.md#fine-tuned-instruction-models).
+HF tokenizer has already taken care of the chat template as shown in this example.

 ### Llama Guard

 Llama Guard is a new experimental model that provides input and output guardrails for LLM deployments.
 For more details, please visit the main [repository](https://github.com/facebookresearch/PurpleLlama/tree/main/Llama-Guard).